merishlalla/assignment/Task3/README.md

 Metrics and Monitoring wise:

 - If Service A is new, add metrics to EVERYTHING.
 Then define the alerting on this.
 It's better to have and not need in comparison to need and not have.
+    - This will only be a predefined period of time.
+My logic is: "If component x doesn't break now, it likely won't break unless we change it a lot and we know what or how we're changing it."

 - If Service B is older: Refine what's actionable.
-Configure and reconfgure alerts if necessary.
+Configure and reconfgure monitoring and alerts if necessary.
+    - Maybe encourage a code clean up?
+Yes it's working but doesn't mean it can't be improved.
+Example if this was built 10 years ago and never touched again, likely we can update it to the latest code version (example Python 2.6 -> 3 -> 3.latest [Gradual upgrade to assess and minimize the impact].
+This can also be mitigated with an immediate roll back if things go sideways.)